-My feet hit the floor first thing in the morning when I get up from my tatami board and mat on the floor where I sleep.
+My daily moves begin as my feet hit the floor first thing in the morning when I get up from my tatami board and mat on the floor where I sleep.

 While brushing my teeth and washing my face there is a half cylinder under the sink which serves for the first calf stretch of the day.
 In reverse I repeat this going to bed at night.
 After taking my shower, I bend, stretch and squat pulling the short handled squeegee cleaning off the water from the shower walls, floor and doors.
 Feels wonderful…

 Putting on my clothes I stand on each leg as I pull up pants, pull on socks, and shoes.
 Again a victory feeling as now after many years practicing the Figure Four exercise with socks and shoes off and on, I can achieve this dressing activity without hanging on or leaning on furniture.
 This has strengthened my muscles.
 I in turn use this strength daily.
-On my way down the hall to the downstairs, I am mindful of posterior push off*.
+On my way down the hall to downstairs, I am mindful of posterior push off.
 No mincing steps for me!!
-This is repetitive all day.
+I repeat this move all day.
 Going up and down the stairs I keep my shank vertical.

 When standing to prepare fruit, veggies, stirring soups, looking for food in fridge, waiting for water to boil, I check in for the weight over the heels and on both feet equally. ( I have a life-long habit of standing on my right leg with weight over toes).
 Once corrected I feel the muscles that were compensating relax and feel a wave of comfort in my back, shoulders, neck and glutes.